cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 worker node, and availability zone levels.

 Moreover, you can take advantage of additional [Kubernetes clusters](#deployments-across-kubernetes-clusters), by using them to host "passive" PostgreSQL replica clusters.
-This is to be intended primarily for DR, read-only operations, or cross-region availability - even though failovers and promotions in this case must be done manually.
+This should be used primarily for DR, read-only operations, or cross-region availability, even though failovers and promotions in this case must be done manually.

 ![Example of a multiple Kubernetes cluster architecture distributed over 3 regions each with 3 independent data centers](./images/k8s-architecture-multi.png)

 ### Single availability zone Kubernetes clusters

-In case your Kubernetes cluster has only one availability zone, CloudNativePG still provides you with a lot of features to improve HA and DR results for your PostgreSQL databases, by pushing out the single point of failure (SPoF) to the level of the zone as much as possible.
+If your Kubernetes cluster has only one availability zone, CloudNativePG still provides you with a lot of features to improve HA and DR outcomes for your PostgreSQL databases, pushing the single point of failure (SPoF) to the level of the zone as much as possible.
+I.e. the zone has to have an outage before your CloudNativePG clusters suffer an outage.

 This scenario is typical of self-managed on-premise Kubernetes clusters, where only one data center is available.

-Single availability zone Kubernetes is unfortunately the only viable option where just **two (2) data centers** are available within reach of a low latency connection (normally in the same metropolitan area): this prevents users from creating a multi-availability zone Kubernetes cluster (as the minimum number of 3 zones is not reached) and forces them to create two different Kubernetes clusters in an active/passive scenario, where the second is used primarily for Disaster Recovery.
+Single availability zone Kubernetes is unfortunately the only viable option where just **two (2) data centers** are available within reach of a low latency connection (normally in the same metropolitan area): having only two zones precludes users from creating a multi-availability zone Kubernetes cluster (as the minimum number of
+3 zones is not reached) and forces them to create two different Kubernetes clusters in an active/passive configuration, where the second cluster is used primarily for Disaster Recovery.

 ![Example of a Kubernetes architecture with only 2 data centers](./images/k8s-architecture-2-az.png)